marriage breakdown

 If you are joint tenants, your share would automatically pass to the other upon death.
 If you are going through a marriage breakdown, you should therefore consider severing the joint tenancy to tenants in common in equal shares so your share will pass to whoever is named in your Will.

-It is important to check how you hold the property before severing the tenancy if it is held as joint tenants to protect your share of the property.
+It is important to check how you hold the property before severing the tenancy.

 Do you have a Will naming your spouse as executor or leaving a gift to them in your Will?

-If the answer is yes, the gift and role of executor will still take place until you are no longer married and your Decree Absolute is pronounced.
+If the answer is yes, the gift and role of executor will still take place until you are no longer married and your Final Order in the divorce is pronounced.
 You should therefore consider making a Will to remove the reference to your spouse and leave the gift to whoever you now wish to receive it.
 This is particularly important if you have severed the tenancy to your property.

 What are the tax implications of your separation?

-As a married couple your main home will be exempt from Capital Gains Tax, providing you still live in it.
-If your marriage breaks down and you decide to move out, you should take advice as this exemption only lasts for a short period.
+As a married couple your main home will (normally) be exempt from Capital Gains Tax, providing you still live in it.
+If your marriage breaks down and you decide to move out, you should take advice as this exemption only lasts for a short period but there are often methods which can be adopted to deal with this if you are outside that period of time.

 Do you have a joint bank account?

-If the answer is yes, you should check whether there is an overdraft facility on the account as you and your spouse are both liable for any overdraft.
+If the answer is yes, you should check whether there is an overdraft facility on the account as you and your spouse are normally both liable for any overdraft.
 It is best to remove this facility from your account or regulate the use of the account to prevent an overdraft being incurred after you have separated.
+Likewise if there is a money in the joint account, it is possible that one of you could take out the entire amount in the joint account without speaking to the other first – you therefore need to be cautious.

 Do you have children together?
 Is the non-resident parent paying child maintenance now that you have separated?

-The issue of child maintenance is not dealt with by the Court.
+The issue of child maintenance is not dealt with by the Court except in certain circumstances.
 It is referred to the Child Maintenance Service to resolve.
 If therefore you are unable to agree a level of maintenance with the non-resident parent, you should contact the Child Maintenance Service to seek their assistance in obtaining the maintenance.

 Is your spouse due to receive any benefits under your life policy/pension?